proteomicsIJC/GO_Collapsing/README.md

 - **parent_paths**: The original list of pathways with an indication of the pathways they have been collapsed into.

 Additionally, this repository includes the `minestrone` and `treemapping` functions, which can be used to generate a treemap plot for visualization.

+This approach idea has been originated from the `fgsea` package function `collapsePathways`.